 When to see a doctor

 Churg-Strauss syndrome is rare, and it's more likely that these symptoms have some other cause.
 But it's important that your doctor evaluate them.
-When the condition is diagnosed and treated early, it's more like that you'll have a good outcome and a reduced risk of complications from the disease and its treatment.
+Early diagnosis and treatment improve the chances of a good outcome.

-The exact cause of Churg-Strauss syndrome is unknown.
-It's likely that an overactive immune system response is triggered by a combination of genes and environmental factors, such as allergens or certain medications.
-Instead of simply protecting against invading organisms such as bacteria and viruses, the immune system overreacts and targets healthy tissue, causing widespread inflammation.
+The cause of Churg-Strauss syndrome is largely unknown.
+It's likely that a combination of genes and environmental factors, such as allergens or certain medications, triggers an overactive immune system response.
+Instead of protecting against invading bacteria and viruses, the immune system targets healthy tissue, causing widespread inflammation.

 Possible risk factors for Churg-Strauss syndrome include: